R2 Loss: Range Restriction Loss for Model Compression and Quantization: Experiment

-Range Regularizer is not a model compression nor quantization method.
-It regularizes weights during training of the base model from scratch.
-To evaluate the effectiveness of the regularizers with model compression and quantization, we apply state-of-the-art compression/quantization techniques, DKM\cite{cho2021dkm}, LSQ\cite{esser2019learned}, and EWGS\cite{lee2021network}, to the pre-trained model with Range Regularizer.
-Except EWGS, since other works do not provide official implementation, we had to implement those techniques ourselves.
-We follow the same hyper-parameters used in the works, but \textbf{we apply compression and quantization for all layers (and activations in case of quantization) including the first and last layers.} It is important to compress/quantize all layers including first and last layers considering computation burden at the first layer with a large convolutional filter size such as 7x7 convolutional kernal size of the first layer in ResNet and the large number of weights in the last linear layer, e.g., 1.2M of weights in the last layer of MobileNet-V1 which has 4.2M of weights in total.
+We follow the same hyper-parameters used in the works, but \textbf{we apply compression and quantization for all layers including the first and last layers.} It is important to compress/quantize all layers including first and last layers considering computation burden at the first layer with a large convolutional filter size such as 7x7 convolutions in the first layer of ResNet and the large number of weights in the last linear layer, e.g., 1.2M of weights in the last layer of MobileNet-V1 which has 4.2M of weights in total.
 We have demonstrated this burden in Table \ref{table_model_size} for more clarity.
-We represent $L_\infty$ range-regularization as $R\_Linf$, Margin range-regularization as $R\_M$ and Soft-min-max range-regularization as $R\_Smm$ in the results.
+Due to the outliers and wide weight ranges in the first and last layers, quantizing all layers have less accuracy than quantizing a model excluding the first and layer layers as shown in ~\cref{table_model_size}.
+We represent $L_\infty$ \name~as $R\_Linf$, Margin \name~as $R\_M$ and Soft-min-max \name~as $R\_Smm$ in the results.